XinyuanLu00/TART/README.md

 # TART: Tool-Augmented Reasoning for Tables

-Source code and documentation for the TART framework as detailed in our paper "TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning".
+Source code for the paper ["TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning"](http://arxiv.org/abs/2409.11724).

 ## Introduction